HPCE/hpce-2018-cw2/aws.md

 First AWS is a commercial service, and they are in the business of charging people money for access.
-This course relies either on free instances, or on the $100 that I give you, but be aware that there are consequences of leaving instances turned on for long periods of time.
+This course relies either on free instances, or on the $35 dollars that Amazon give you (https://aws.amazon.com/education/awseducate/), but be aware that there are consequences of leaving instances turned on for long periods of time.
 Each type of instance
 [costs money](http://aws.amazon.com/ec2/pricing/) per hour.